aschauera/agent-academy/docs/operative/02-multi-agent/index.md

 - **Have completed Mission 01** and have your Hiring Agent ready, **OR**
 - **Import the Mission 02 starter solution** if you're starting fresh or need to catch up.
 [Download Mission 02 Starter Solution](https://aka.ms/agent-academy)

-!!! note "Solution Import and Sample Data"
+> [!NOTE] "Solution Import and Sample Data"
-    If you're using the starter solution, refer to [Mission 01](../01-get-started/README.md) for detailed instructions on how to import solutions and sample data into your environment.
+> If you're using the starter solution, refer to [Mission 01](../01-get-started/README.md) for detailed instructions on how to import solutions and sample data into your environment.

 ### 2.1.1 Solution setup